Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ## (Q3) Microbial Resistance (10 points)

-According to recent news reports, a patient with a multi-drug resistant bacterial infection was cured by injecting phage (i.e., bacterial viruses) directly into the bacterial cyst inside thepatient’s abdomen.
+According to recent news reports, a patient with a multi-drug resistant bacterial infection was cured by injecting phage (i.e., bacterial viruses [The Bacteriophage Video](https://www.youtube.com/watch?v=YI3tsmFsrOg)) directly into the bacterial cyst inside thepatient’s abdomen.
 The patient was ultimately cured.
 The treatment, however, was not easy...

 “The learning curve was steep and unmarked.
 There were bouts of sepsis — a life-threateningcomplication caused by massive infection.
 Despite improvement, (the) patient’s conditionremained precarious.
 Doctors discovered that the bacterium eventually developed resistance tothe phage, what Schooley would characterize as “the recurring Darwinian dance,” but the teamcompensated by continually tweaking treatment with new phage strains — some that hadderived from sewage — and antibiotics.” [source](https://health.ucsd.edu/news/releases/Pages/2017-04-25-novel-phage-therapy-saves-patient-with-multidrug-resistant-bacterial-infection.aspx)